 Meditation techniques, getting a good night’s sleep and generally practicing self-care methods are all useful ways of de-stressing but sometimes, it isn’t enough.
 You’re left at a loose end, tearing out your hair and not able to sit still.

 So how about, you think of it like this: stress is a form of energy in the body.
-If you can manipulate that energy by channeling it into something helpful rather than hindering, you use the stress to directly deal with the situation you’re in.
+If you can manipulate that energy by channelling it into something helpful rather than hindering, you use the stress to directly deal with the situation you’re in.
 Here’s what we mean.

-Recognize your Potential Energy
+Recognise your Potential Energy

 All this stress you’re feeling is energy within your body.
 Although it feels negative right now, remember that it’s yours to control.
 Your energy is powerful and telling yourself that is a step in the right direction to taking control.
 Stress is a reaction to a situation.
 So, rather than using your energy up on the stress, use it on solving the situation.
 Recite affirmations and tell yourself that you are going to use your power to solve the problem rather than focus on the reaction.